anBertoli/rust-notes-cheat-sheets/iterators_closures/README.md

 not three separate categories.
 Instead, Fn() is a subtrait of FnMut(), which is a subtrait of FnOnce().
 This makes Fn the most exclusive and most powerful category.

-### Example FnOnce
+### FnOnce

-Using FnOnce in the trait bound expresses the constraint that `unwrap_or_else` is only going to call `f` at most one time.
+Using `FnOnce` in the trait bound expresses the constraint that `unwrap_or_else` is only going to call `f` at most one time.
 Every closure trait is a FnOnce so all can be used in place of a FnOnce.
+A FnOnce closure is consumed after it is called.

 ```rust
 impl<T> Option<T> {